The Routh family purchased the current home half section of AFP near Ardrossan (east of Edmonton) from the Adams who homesteaded the land.

 Allam Farms is featured in a Farm Credit Canada Magazine Article

 Harvest From Hell

-Harvest didn’t finish until Nov 10th.
-Harvest continued after November 10th as our combines and operators headed to neighbours to help.
+Harvest continued late into the winter as our combines and operators headed to neighbours to help.
 The dryer ran long hours for our grain then neighbours’ grain.
 More custom drying was taken on this year than ever before, with drying continuing until Late January.
 If we had we not pushed hard at the beginning of the harvest and dried grain early, there is a good chance crop would still be in the field as was the case for many other farmers.
 Approximately 10% of the western Canadian crop was left through the winter of 2016/2017.